Mooqita/worklearn/README.md

 `docker-compose up`

+## Testing and DB
+To validate in the database you can go to http://0.0.0.0:1234 while the app is running.
+In the Collection name field enter: worklearn
+In the Connection string field enter: mongodb://mongo:27017/worklearndb Connect and explore.

 ## Known Challenges
 We are aware of some issues people experienced installing the system here is a list of known issues and how to solve them:

+Blank page:
+If you recieve a blank page verify that you're using http.
+If your browser is forcing https then comment out the "force-ssl" on line 50 of the meteor/packages and rebuild.

 Critical Docker issues with modules, images, or containers: clean and rebuild development environment.